xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 Enabling the option _Show all_ for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} will affect not just the display of brands, but will enable the display of out-of-stock products throughout the store.
 {% endnote %}

-The Shop by Brand addon settings are as follows:
+Here's an overview of the Shop by Brand addon settings:

 ![settings.png]({{site.baseurl}}/attachments/ref_2LetICls/settings.png)